Optimality of universal conclusive entanglement concentration protocols: Conclusion

 A critical insight from our work is the inherent trade-off between universality and efficiency: While Vidal's formula achieves higher conversion probabilities for specific input states (e.g., $P_{\text{Vidal}} = 1$ for $\lambda < 1/\sqrt{2}$), universal protocols necessarily incur a success probability reduction [e.g., $2\lambda(1-\lambda)$] due to the constraint of operating without prior state knowledge.
 This quantifies the fundamental cost of universality in entanglement distillation.

+While our work establishes tight bounds for the direct distillation of a Bell state from four copies of an arbitrary pure state, it is important to emphasize that these fundamental limits are strictly derived within the class of concatenated LOCC protocols based on two-qubit operations.
+We have shown that this two-stage structure is highly motivated by both the physical necessity of fixing the unknown Schmidt basis and the practical constraints of near-term experimental hardware.

 For future work, protocols that process four copies \textit{directly} without intermediate Schmidt-state conversion warrant investigation.
-We conjecture that such protocols cannot surpass the success probability bound in Eq.~\eqref{opt4copies}, as the two-stage approach already saturates the fundamental limits derived from LOCC constraints.
+We conjecture that such protocols cannot surpass the success probability bound in Eq.~\eqref{opt4copies}, although our two-stage approach only rigorously saturates the fundamental limits for concatenated LOCC protocols based on two-qubit operations.
 This implies that Schmidt-basis alignment remains an optimal strategy for universal operations.
 Our framework provides a foundation for extending this analysis to mixed states and larger systems, with implications for real-world quantum communication architectures.

-\textit{Acknowledgment---} The authors acknowledge the support from the National Science Centre Poland (Grant No. 2022/46/E/ST2/00115) and within the QuantERA II Programme (Grant No. 2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.